gregorwolf/SAP-NPM-API-collection/apis/hana-performance-tools/README.md

 Until we release this software via [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/VSCode) this year, you need to install the extension file manually.

-1. Install [Visual Studio Code](https://code.visualstudio.com) if not installed already (>= 1.36.0 is required because the extension is relying on the APIs from that version).
+1. Install [Visual Studio Code](https://code.visualstudio.com) if not installed already (>= 1.46.0 is required because the extension is relying on the APIs from that version).
-1. Download Visual Studio Code Extension file (vsc-extension-sa-<ver>.vsix) of this new SQL Analyzer from [releases](https://github.wdf.sap.corp/HANA-Perf-Mgmt-Tools/vsc-extension-sa/releases) page in this repository.
 1. Open VSCode and click Extensions tab (puzzle icon) from the left side menu bar
-1. Click 'More Actions' icon (dot-dot-dot) and select "Install from VSIX ..." menu.
-After 1-2 min, it will add new SQL Analyzer tab at the bottom of the left side menu bar.
+1. Search for 'SAP HANA SQL Analyzer' and install Visual Studio Code Extension file (vsc-extension-sa-<ver>.vsix) of this new SQL Analyzer from [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=SAPSE.vsc-extension-sa).
+1. Once the installation is completed, the new SQL Analyzer icon will be added in the left side menu.

 ## How To Use

 1. Go to SQL Analyzer extension (by clicking the last extension icon from the left side menu)
-1. Click (+) icon from the righthand side of PLAN GRAPHS section
+1. Click (+) icon from the top PLAN GRAPHS section in the left side panel.
-1. Select a PLV file from the file open dialog.
-Some examples PLV files can be downloaded [here](https://github.wdf.sap.corp/HANA-Perf-Mgmt-Tools/vsc-extension-sa/tree/master/sample_plv_files)
-1. Click the opened PLV file to show the visualized plan
+1. Select a PLV file from the file open dialog to show the visualized plan.

 For the detailed usage, refer to [wiki](https://github.wdf.sap.corp/HANA-Perf-Mgmt-Tools/vsc-extension-sa/wiki) pages in this repository.

 ## Release Notes

 Here is the brief history of releases.
-For details, refer to [releases](https://github.wdf.sap.corp/HANA-Perf-Mgmt-Tools/vsc-extension-sa/releases) page.

-### 0.0.3

-Proof-of-Concept pre-release.

-### 0.0.5
+### 1.0.3

-pre-release for d-kom Seoul demo

-## Feedbacks

-Please provide your feedbacks thru "DL HANA Perf Tools Dev"
+First official release